syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 **List of Namespaces**

-Following are the list of namespaces to be added on top of the main class inside the `OlapController.cs` file.
+Following are the list of namespaces to be added on top of the main class in the `OlapController.cs` file.

 {% highlight c# %}